dmbarbour/glas/docs/GlasDesign.md

 The compile process will receive a binary on the port `source`, perform limited compile-time effects via request-response channel (see *Effects Model*), and produce the module's value on `result`.

 Supported requests:
-* `note:Message` - emit an arbitrary message for logging purposes.
-Response is always `ok`, never fails.
 * `load:Module` - load value of module such as `module:foo` or `package:foo`.
 Response is `ok:Value | error`.
+* `log:Message` - emit a message to a log.
+Intention is to support debugging, progress tracking, etc. Response is `ok`.

 Compilation fails if a program halts before producing a result, if a request is not unsupported, or if any `error:(...)` message is logged.
-Load errors don't automatically break a compile.
+Computation continues after logging errors.

+Load error doesn't automatically break a compile.
+Loads and load errors are implicitly logged, and the log may include details about cause of error that aren't visible to the language module.

 ## Glas System Patterns